 Foam lining: a foam lining can help to protect the objects inside packaging.
 This is particularly useful for fragile objects.

-GSM: this stands for grams per square meter and is a measurement frequently used in packaging.
+GSM: a GSM this stands for grams per square meter and is a measurement frequently used in packaging.

-Impact strength: how much a package can withstand when it has large impact.
+Impact strength: The impact strength is how much a package can withstand when it has large impact.

-Ink jet printing: a type of printing that puts tiny drops of ink into a letter, image, or number which are then sprayed onto the surface to be printed.
+Ink jet printing: Ink jet printing is a type of printing that puts tiny drops of ink into a letter, image, or number which are then sprayed onto the surface to be printed.

-In-mould labelling: this is a process where pre-printed labels are put in the mould before the plastic, this means that the packaging does then not need to be decorated after it is created.
+In-mould labelling: in-mould labelling is a process where pre-printed labels are put in the mould before the plastic, this means that the packaging does then not need to be decorated after it is created.

 ISTA: the ISTA stands for the international safe transit association.
 It is a non-profit organisation that helps find shipping solutions that implement effective packaging and fulfilment systems.